equinor/appsec-fundamentals-authn-authz-cs/ex-06/doc/scenario_2.md

 ### --Further experiments--

-* Do the following experiments (remember to save in AAD and to restart the client back-end between changes)
+* Do the following experiments (remember to save in AAD and to restart the client back-end between changes.
+Changes can take "some time" to be reflected)
   * Experiment-1
-    * Uncheck "Security Groups" and Check "Groups Assigned to Application"
+    * Uncheck "Security Groups" and Check "Groups Assigned to Application" (Use "+ Add Groups Claim")
     * (This will reduce the number of groups included to only be those a user is assigned too - direct or via a AD group)
+    * (You will have to assign a group to the Enterprise app to populate the claim)
   * Experiment-2
     * "Emit groups as role claims" for "ID" token
     * (The groups will be in the role claim rather than the group claim)